serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

 The command above should install latest version of Serene.Templates (or Serenity.Pro.Templates), or update it to latest version if it is already installed.

-> If you want to install another version, specify it like: `dotnet new install Serene.Templates:6.4.4`
+> If you want to install an older version, specify it like: `dotnet new install Serene.Templates:6.4.4`

 See `dotnet new` documentation for more information: